-A highly-visible product of SHARE will be a new map of seismic hazard for the Euro-Mediterranean territory, for distribution to public offices, engineering organisations, schools, education institutions and the interested public.
+A highly-visible product of SHARE will be a new map of seismic hazard for the Euro-Mediterranean territory, for distribution to public offices, schools, education institutions and the interested public.
 In past projects (GSHAP and SESAME/ESC), the produced maps became very popular products, distributed worldwide in many thousands of copies.
 We expect the same success for the SHARE maps.
-Distribution channels within the European commission using specific EC production facilities will ensure large visibility.